 Dyslexia is a disorder present at birth and cannot be prevented or cured, but it can be managed with special instruction and support.
 Early intervention to address reading problems is important.
 Parents must understand that children with dyslexia can learn normally, but probably need to learn in different ways than children without the condition.
 Teaching should be individualized and may involve modeling letters and words in clay or other three-dimensional techniques to help the child learn letters and words.

-If you notice any of the signs of dyslexia, your child's doctor can help determine whether there are physical problems, such as vision problems, that are causing or contributing to your child's condition, and he or she can refer you to specialists who can diagnose and treat learning disorders.
+If you notice any of the signs of dyslexia, your child's doctor can help determine whether there are physical problems, such as vision problems, that are causing or contributing to your child's condition, and they can refer you to specialists who can diagnose and treat learning disorders.
 These may include an educational specialist, an educational psychologist, or a speech therapist.